 - Stir until the mixture is nice and creamy.

 - Apply an even layer to clean armpits and let dry for 5-20 minutes.
 You may experience some redness from an increase of blood flow to the area, but that should quickly go away.
 Discontinue use if irritation occurs.

 - Take a shower and rinse off the mixture, or use a damp, warm cloth.

 - Repeat 1-3 times a week until you see results!

 Keep using this mask every day until you see an improvement in your scent.
 For the best results, try the mask for a week.

-Going "natural" doesn't have to be a smelly ordeal, and take it from us, it's a worthwhile step toward a healthier you.
+Ditching your antiperspirant doesn't have to be a smelly ordeal.
+And take it from us, it's a worthwhile step toward a healthier you.
 Our poor armpits, which rarely see the light of day, deserve a little attention.
 The result will make a lasting difference for them and your overall health.